top of page

 A Creative And Interactive Musical

-Experience For Children & Adults
+Experience For Children

 We offer a unique opportunity to provide the benefits that only music can provide.
 Choristers participate in weekly rehearsals designed to stimulate academic and creative development as well as learn performance skills, music theory, history and more.